netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 the mapping from the generic logic to specific mechanism and encoding.

-If a client uses more than one txid mechanism, such as both etag and last-modified in a particular message to a server, or patricular commit, the result is undefined.
+If a client uses more than one txid mechanism, such as both etag and last-modified in a particular message to a server, or particular commit, the result is undefined.

 ## The ETag Attribute txid Mechanism {#sec-etag}